mikeboyle/system-design-prompts/system_design_library.md

 This is not a coding exercise but you will probably want to sketch or type some things.

 There are many ways to succeed at this challenge.
-You may want to consider the database schema, API endpoints, front end architecture, or infrastructure.
+You may want to consider the database schema, API endpoints, front end architecture (screens, global state, component hierarchy), or infrastructure.

+## Key Requirements
+The library software has two main functions.
+See `Resources` and `User stories` below for more details.

+1. Keep track of which books it has, and which are available.
+1. Allow library users to check out and return books.

+## Resources
 The library needs to keep track of **books** and **users** (and maybe other things!)

 A **book** has a _title_, _author_, and _ISBN number_ (and maybe other things!).